graham-livingston/JazminPortfolioSite/README.md

 # Jazmine-PortfolioSite
-Portfolio website for the film director Jasmine Zhao
+Portfolio website for the film director Jazmin Zhao